ArisYuuki/Fixing-NVIDIA-GPU-Suspend-in-Arch-Linux/README.md

 # GPU Idle Monitor (Avoid Accidental Wakeups)

 This script monitors NVIDIA runtime power management **without waking the GPU**.
-This is useful (yet completely optional) as using programs like BTOP will call on the GPU and wake it up while it is running. you can also check without this by simply typing "sensors" in your terminal while nothing is running (close steam or any other GPU processes first) and the GPU temperature should in theory read 0 or single digits when suspended.
+This is useful (yet completely optional) as using programs like BTOP will call on the GPU and wake it up while it is running.

 It safely reads:
 - `runtime_status`